brownby/HazeL/README.md

 **`Auto (GPS)`**: HazeL will use the GPS module to timestamp data (as well as provide latitude, longitude, and altitude).
 The first GPS read can take a few minutes - if it takes longer than ten minutes, the read will time out and a message will appear suggesting you enter a timestamp manually.

-**`Manual`**: You will enter a date and time (**Note**: the time should be UTC) manually using the two knobs, at which point HazeL will sync the microcontroller's real-time counter (RTC) peripheral to the time you entered.
-Further timestamps will be pulled from the RTC.
+**`Manual`**: You will enter a date and time manually using the two knobs (**Note**: the time should be in UTC), at which point HazeL will sync the microcontroller's real-time counter (RTC) peripheral to the time you entered.
+During data collection, further timestamps will be pulled from the RTC.

 Once an initial timestamp is collected (whether by the GPS or entered by the user), HazeL creates two timestamped files on the SD card that will be used to store data and metadata.
-The naming convetion for the files is:
+The naming convention for the files is:
 ```
 YYMMDD_HHMMSS_data.txt
 YYMMDD_HHMMSS_meta.txt